 Reviewing the status of service requests

-Service catalog administrators, service agents, internal service suppliers, and internal service supplier administrators can check the status of self-service requests.
+In BMC Digital Workplace, service catalog administrators, service agents, internal service suppliers, and internal service supplier administrators can check the status of self-service requests.

 To ensure that the system is fulfilling services correctly, check the status of self-service requests on the Service Requests page.
 You can filter service requests, and export the data to a CSV file for further analysis.